brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 # Step 2.
 Inference

 Inference is where we take a users question and create a vector search (semantic Search) against a vector database.
 We take the results of the vector search as prompts for the LLM.
-THen we prompt the LLM with the user's question and the relevant private data returned from the vector search.
+Then we prompt the LLM with the user's question and the relevant private data returned from the vector search.
 When the LLM responds we put the response into a topic to be consumed by the users application.

 ## Description